 A group of antigens that may or may not be present on the surface of red blood cells (erythrocytes).
 Rhesus factor (Rh factor) forms the basis of the rhesus blood group system.
-Most people have the rhesus factor, i.e., they are Rh-positive.
+Most people (about 85%) have the rhesus factor, i.e., they are Rh-positive.
 People who lack the factor are said to be Rh-negative.

 See also blood groups.

 HEALTH AND DISEASE

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact